Open Conceptual Data Models

 - Much easier heterogeneous data integration

-- Data on the Web is inherently heterogeneous
+- User Generated Data is inherently heterogeneous & disparately located

 Application Areas - Present & Future